open-cluster-management-io/open-cluster-management-io.github.io/content/en/concepts/addon.md

 automatically, or be created for the selected managed cluster namespaces automatically.

 ### Enable the add-on by install strategy
-If the addon is not developed with [automatic installation](https://open-cluster-management.io/developer-guides/addon/#automatic-installation), the user can choose to define a `installStrategy` in `ClusterManagementAddon` to specify on which clusters the `ManagedClusterAddon` should be enabled.
-For instance, the following example enables `helloworld` add-on on the clusters with aws label.
+If the addon is developed following the guidelines mentioned in [managing the add-on agent lifecycle by addon-manager](https://open-cluster-management.io/developer-guides/addon/#managing-the-add-on-agent-lifecycle-by-addon-manager), the user can define an `installStrategy` in the `ClusterManagementAddOn` to specify on which clusters the `ManagedClusterAddOn` should be enabled.

+For example, the following example enables the `helloworld` add-on on clusters with the aws label.

-If the addon have [supported configurations](https://open-cluster-management.io/developer-guides/addon/#add-your-add-on-agent-supported-configurations), can also define configurations used for add-on on the selected clusters, this will override the `defaultConfig` defined in `spec.supportedConfigs`.
+Additionally, if the addon has [supported configurations](https://open-cluster-management.io/developer-guides/addon/#add-your-add-on-agent-supported-configurations), can also define configurations used for add-on on the selected clusters, this will override the `defaultConfig` defined in `spec.supportedConfigs`.